Japanese popular culture: Anime

 Anime (Japanese: アニメ) is a movie or television episode of sorts which utilizes animation as an art style iconic to Japan in order to convey a story.
-Unlike western cartoons, anime can be distinguished by its detail in character design, large array of facial expressions, in-depth character development, wide target audience and rare use of talking animals.
+Unlike western cartoons, anime can be distinguished by its detail in character design, large array of facial expressions, in-depth character development, and wide target audience.
 These traits are used in order to better the connection between a viewer and the characters.
 Most of the time, anime is based on animated comics called manga, which is an ancient form of comic writing which dates back to the 12th century.

+Anime are often classified by target demographic, including children's (子供, kodomo), girls' (少女, shōjo), boys' (少年, shōnen), young men (青年, Seinen), young women (女性, josei) and a diverse range of genres targeting an adult audience.
+Shōjo and shōnen anime sometimes contain elements popular with children of all genders in an attempt to gain crossover appeal.
+Adult anime may feature a slower pace or greater plot complexity that younger audiences may typically find unappealing, as well as adult themes and situations.

 The world of animated films in Japanese popular culture has been a growing trend since the 1920s.
 Influenced by Walt Disney and his animated characters, Osamu Tezuka (1925–1989), also known as "manga no kamisama" (which means, "God of Comics") would begin his forty-year evolution of animation, or anime, that would change the content of Japanese comic books.
 With the creation of his first animated character Astro Boy that was unlike any other animated character; he found the hearts of the Japanese public with a robotic boy who has spiky hair, eyes as big as fists, with rockets on his feet.
+Doraemon gained great popularity in Japan with the broadcast of Doraemon on TV Asahi in 1979.
+In 2008, he was appointed as anime ambassador by the Ministry of Foreign Affairs of Japan.